 If you're an adult age 18 or over, you can file a Petition for Name Change in the KY circuit court within your county of residence.
-It's not a small fee: costing around $120.
+The filing fee costs $120.

 Are there forms and hearings?

-The name change form is simple.
-Fill out your new name, reason for changing, then sign the petition.
+The court petition name change form is simple: Fill out your new name, reason for changing, then sign the petition.
 The court clerk gets your petition notarized and might schedule your court date; it's possible the judge approves without a hearing.

 How do I change my child's name?